The United Methodist Church (UMC) & homosexuality

 "However you feel about homosexuality, having a 'gay' child presents some very real challenges in our communities.
 From bullying issues to healthy sexuality to how the parent feels, this workshop explores these challenges and provides suggestions for communities and churches services to help."

-- Rev. Bruce Robbins, pastor of Hennepin Avenue United Methodist Church in Minneapolis read a statement titled: "Equality for All in Christian Marriage" to the 2011 Minnesota Annual Conference on JUN-01.
+- 2011-JUN-01: Rev. Bruce Robbins, pastor of Hennepin Avenue United Methodist Church in Minneapolis read a statement titled: "Equality for All in Christian Marriage" to the Minnesota Annual Conference.
 In it, Bruce commits to marry loving, committed same-sex couples.
 By the end of the day, 40 Methodist clergy had cosigned the statement.
 By JUN-03, the total reached 70.
-According to the Christian Post, it says in part:
+According to the Christian Post, the statement says in part:

 "We joyfully affirm that we will offer the grace of the Church’s blessing to any prepared couple desiring Christian marriage. ...
 "We are convinced by the witness of others and are compelled by Spirit and conscience to act.
 We thank the many United Methodists who have already called for full equality and inclusion of lesbian, gay, bisexual, and transgender people in the life of the Church. ...
 We repent that it has taken us so long to act. ...
 We realize that our church’s discriminatory policies tarnish the witness of the Church to the world, and we are complicity [sic].
 We value our covenant relationships and ask everyone to hold the divided community of the United Methodist Church in prayer."